-- · the debug USB cable;
+- The debug USB cable

-- · a 3 V coin cell battery; or
+- · A 3 V coin cell battery

-- · a USB regulator on the Radio Board (for devices with USB support only).
+- · A USB regulator on the radio board (for devices with USB support only)

 The power source for the radio board is selected with the slide switch in the lower left corner of the Wireless STK Mainboard.
-Figure 4.1 Power Switch on page 14 shows how the different power sources can be selected with the slide switch.
+The figure below shows how the different power sources can be selected with the slide switch.